NCA-Nepal/NCA-Nepal.github.io/content/about/index.md

 We’re excited to have you with us!
 If you’re passionate about CTFs and eager to learn and grow, reach out at [join@ncateam.xyz](mailto:join@ncateam.xyz).

 ## Contact?
 Want to contact us for business or collaboration purposes?
-Email us at [us@ncateam.xyz](mailto:us@ncateam.xyz).
+Email us at: `us [@] ncateam.xyz`.